strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/policies.md

 ::: strapi v3/v4 comparison

 In both Strapi v3 and v4, policies handle authorization.
-Policies can be global or scoped (i.e. applied to a specific API or plugin) and can be applied to REST controller's actions or to GraphQL resolvers.
+Policies can be global or scoped (i.e. applied to a specific API or plugin) and can be applied to REST controllers actions or to GraphQL resolvers.

 In Strapi v3, policies are Koa middlewares accepting or rejecting requests based on the REST context.
 As middlewares, v3 policies always receive a Koa context, either coming from the REST request or built from the GraphQL resolver arguments.